antublue/test-engine/FAQ.md

 ### Where is the test extension model/paradigm?

-The AntuBLUE test testEngine does have a global test testEngine extension model to execute code before and after execution of all tests, but currently, there is no test extension model/paradigm.
+The AntuBLUE test engine does have a global test engine extension model to execute code before and after execution of all tests, but currently, there is no test extension model/paradigm.

 - Preliminary work has been done on a test extension mode, but it hasn't been required/requested.